Covid-19 guidance for employers, training providers and centres

 Last updated: 03/08/20

-As a reminder, all Approved Centres who wish to adopt the use of digital recording and remote skills and/or knowledge assessment must seek advice and approval from their EQA prior to assessment taking place.
-Email email@example.com for further information.
+As a reminder, all Approved Centres who wish to adopt the use of digital recording for remote skills and/or knowledge assessment must seek advice and approval from their EQA prior to assessment taking place.
+Email firstname.lastname@example.org for further information.

 We continue to provide all ECITB business operations and are working hard to ensure minimal difference in the level of service we provide; this includes telephone services and access to the Membership Services Portal.
 We have also put in place robust grant payment arrangements to ensure payments are completed promptly.